-- 1. Identify any major changes at the school since the last visit. - 2.
-Summarize progress on the continuous school improvement plan (CSIP). - a.
-For the last three years, summarize how addressing the updated CSIP has made an impact on student learning. - Summarize how the school addressed the major recommendations left by the visiting committee from the previous full self-study. - a.
-Include a summary of what was accomplished and whether or not they are considered "completed" or still in progress.
+- a.
+Identify any major changes at the school since the last visit. - b.
+Summarize progress on the continuous school improvement program (CSIP) and how addressing the updated CSIP has made an impact on student learning in the last three years. - c.
+Summarize how the school addressed the major recommendations left by the visiting committee from the previous full self-study; address what was accomplished and whether or not the recommendations are completed or still in progress.